tayler-id/tayler_id_portfolio_redesign_final/memory-bank/activeContext.md

     *   Frontend files in `src/` confirmed ready for deployment.
     *   Local project directory `/Users/tramsay/Desktop/tayler_id_portfolio_redesign_final` initialized as a Git repository.
     *   A new GitHub repository `tayler-id/tayler_id_portfolio_redesign_final` was created and local project pushed to it.
     *   Netlify site connected to the GitHub repository, configured to deploy the `main` branch from the `src/` directory.
+The default Netlify URL (`symphonious-naiad-9dcf23.netlify.app`) is confirmed working.
     *   Custom domain `tayler.id` (and `www.tayler.id`) configured on Netlify using Netlify DNS.
 User updated nameservers at Namecheap.
     *   Netlify dashboard confirms domain and SSL are set up.
-User will verify `tayler.id` functionality after DNS propagation.
+User will verify `tayler.id` functionality after DNS propagation is fully complete.
 *   **Backend Deployed:** The Node.js backend with the RAG system is live on Fly.io at `https://backend-polished-glitter-7421.fly.dev`.
 *   **Frontend API Endpoint Updated:** `src/js/main.js` now correctly points to the live Fly.io API.
 *   **Ingestion Path Fixed:** `backend/ingest_docs.js` was previously corrected to look for documentation within `backend/documentation/` (which becomes `/app/documentation/` inside the Docker container on Fly.io).